MikhailSandugey/digit_library/README.md

 Set up `application.properties` and `liquibase.properties` files in `src/main/resources` directory for database.

-Then we can run this application with following commands :
+Then the application can be run with following commands :

 ```bash
 # Go into the repository using command line